 This recipe was written for using what you have on hand.
 It can be made with any vegetables, any type of broth, any pasta, and leftover beans, meat, or poultry, if desired.

 A pot of beans will take you far when it comes to feeding a family.
-You can turn a pot of Instant Pot Black Beans or Slow Cooker Pinto Beans into tacos, to top with an egg, make grain bowls, make nachos, top sweet potatoes, or whirl up this 3-ingredient soup.
-For a whole guide on slow cooking beans, head here.
+You can turn a pot of Instant Pot Black Beans or Slow Cooker Pinto Beans into tacos, to make grain bowls, make nachos, top sweet potatoes, or whirl up this 3-ingredient soup

 Since I’m not out hitting my favorite pizzeria right now, it’s a good time to DIY it.
 This is SUCH an easy pizza dough to make with great results.
 The flexibility comes in the toppings.
 Sauce it with marinara or pesto or ricotta.
 Top it with feta or Mozzarella, Parmesan or Cheddar.
 Add any extra fixings you love on your pie.

 This is such a simple recipe with pantry basics that you can pair with pretty much anything: any grain and any salad or vegetable — fresh, frozen, canned or otherwise.
 The extra sauce in the bottom of the pan will flavor up whatever you put on your plate.

 I can’t remember a better time than now to stress bake or procrastibake or whatever kind of bake you like.
 You only need four basics for these cookies: peanut butter (or any nut/seed butter), brown sugar, eggs, and chocolate chips (or chopped chocolate, white chocolate, butterscotch chips, cacao nibs, or none at all if you’re out!).
 Take a pause from homeschooling or home working and treat yourself.